True Back Traction Device Review

 The True Back is a bit long for me, so my head rests on the hard end of it and I need something for padding.
 Other than that I couldn’t find any other downsides.

-It may seem like a lot of money for a piece of solid plastic (See price on Amazon), but it gets the job done as promised and relieves back pain effectively, making it worth every penny.
+It may seem like a lot of money for a piece of solid plastic, but it gets the job done as promised and relieves back pain effectively, making it worth every penny.

 You can find cheaper back stretchers, such as the North American Back Stretcher, but this one doesn’t have the pressure points which increase blood circulation.
 It’s up to you.